appgate/sdp-user-claim-scripts/Azure_AD/README.md

 ## Scenario

-A company using Azure Active Directory that has more than 150 user groups and is using SAML for authentication.
-There is a size limitation that will exceed this implementation.
+A company using Azure Active Directory that has more than 150 user groups for any users and is using SAML for authentication.
+There is a size restriction in the SAML assertion which causes no groups to be returned through the normal SAML assertion.

 The implementation comes from [Microsoft identity platform and the OAuth 2.0 client credentials flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow) article.